Is your daily life filled with struggle? Are you prone to feeling stressed, out of sorts, and just plain unhappy?

 Peace comes when you say “Yes!” to the reality of all your experiences with openness and and grace.

-But if you don’t expect anything, you are open to receiving life as it unfolds naturally.
+And when you don’t expect anything, you are open to receiving life as it unfolds naturally.
 You are in sync with reality.

 Recognize when expectations have taken over your thoughts.
 Reconnect with your longing for a peaceful life, let the filter of expectations go, and take things in exactly as they are.